nefrob/pr-description/README.md

 -   `content`: The content to append or replace in the PR body.
 Can be raw text or a file path.
 If a file path is provided, `contentIsFilePath` must be set to `"true"`.
 -   `contentIsFilePath`: Whether the `content` input is a file path.
 Defaults to `"false"`.
+-   `contentRegex`: The regex to match against the `content`.
+Used to select a specific part of the content to use.
+Defaults to `""` (everything).
+-   `contentRegexFlags`: The content matchregex flags to use.
+Defaults to `""`.
 -   `regex`: The regex to match against the PR body and replace with `content`.
 Defaults to `"---.*"`.
 -   `regexFlags`: The regex flags to use.
 Defaults to `""`.
 -   `appendContentOnMatchOnly`: Whether to skip appending the `content` to the PR body if no `regex` matches are found.
 Defaults to `"false"`.
--   `replacementRegex`: The regex to match against the replacement payload, to filter out non-interesting content.
-Defaults to `""`.
--   `replacementRegexFlags`: The regex flags for the replacementRegex.
-Defaults to `""`.
 -   `token`: The GitHub token to use.

 Note: append mode is the default behavior when no `regex` match is found for backwards compatibility with existing action users.
 This may change in future minor/major versions and will be noted in the [changelog](./CHANGELOG.md).